kohler/peteramati/jail/HARDENING.md

     binary or swap the tree.
 13. `CLONE_NEWUTS`; consider `hidepid=2` on the proc mount.

-Phase 1 items 3, 4, and 6, Phase 3 item 12, and the cgroup half of item 1
+Phase 1 items 1–4, 6, and 7, and Phase 3 item 12, have landed, as has item 5
-(`pids.max`/`cpu.max`) have landed.
-The remaining near-mandatory work before trusting this with adversarial untrusted code on a shared host is the rest of items 1–2 (`memory.max`, then the `setrlimit` belt-and-suspenders) and item 5 (mount-flag enforcement).
+(mount-flag hardening + the tmpfs `size=` cap; only optional read-only mounts remain).
+The next gap before trusting this with adversarial untrusted code on a shared host is Phase 2 (network namespace, seccomp).

 ## 6. Resource-limit configuration